jijojosehs4all/ipl-card-game/README.md

 # ipl-card-game
-IPL card game for 90's kids
+Cricket card game a nostalgia for 90's Indian kids.